workonfire/UNO/README.md

 card = Card('6', 'BLUE')
 other_card = Card('7', 'RED')
 if card.playable(other_card):
-    # This card is playable with the other card.
+    print("This card is playable with the other card.")
 ```

 - Generating a deck